McNerdius/TailBlazor/readme.md

 ## PostCSS configuration

 Tailwind CSS is one of four steps that take place to create the CSS the browser sees.
-PostCSS is the plumbing, feeding input CSS sequentially through those four steps, and writes the result to disk.  [postcss.config.js](https://github.com/McNerdius/TailBlazor/blob/main/postcss.config.js) is where those steps are defined: `postcss-import` aggregates any files you `@import` in your input CSS file into one large in-memory file, feeds that to `tailwindcss` to add on its generated CSS, then to `autoprefixer` to cross-browserify it all, then `postcss-csso` to shrink it down - but only for production builds.
+PostCSS is the plumbing, feeding input CSS sequentially through those four steps, and writes the result to disk.  [postcss.config.js](https://github.com/McNerdius/TailBlazor/blob/main/postcss.config.js) is where those steps are defined: `postcss-import` aggregates any files you `@import` in your input CSS file into one large in-memory file, feeds that to `tailwindcss` to insert its generated CSS, then to `autoprefixer` to cross-browserify it all, then `postcss-csso` to shrink it down - but only for production builds.

 ## Tailwind configuration